 Copyright and Licence

-Breda University of Applied Sciences is the holder of all copyrights and any other rights of intellectual property of the MSP Challenge Simulation Platform.
+Breda University of Applied Sciences and any additional, individual code contributors are together the holders of all copyrights and any other rights of intellectual property of the MSP Challenge Simulation Platform.
 Full credits of involved developers, partners and funders are available on this MSP Challenge Community wiki.

 The MSP Challenge Simulation Platform, all its Editions (including but not limited to the North Sea Edition, Baltic Sea Edition, Clyde Marine Region Edition) and their source codes are provided under the GNU General Public License Version 3 (GPL-3.0-only) license: https://opensource.org/licenses/GPL-3.0.